hantsy/helidon-sandbox/README.md

 Helidon provides two programming models for developers.

-* Embrace [Reactive Streams](https://www.reactive-steams.org), and provides functional programming capabilities.
+* **helidon-se** embraces [Reactive Streams](https://www.reactive-steams.org) specification, and provides functional style programming capability.

-* For those familiar with Java EE/MicroProfile specifications, Helidon provides MicroProfile compatibility, it is easy to update yourself to Helidon.
+* For those familiar with Java EE/MicroProfile specifications, **helidon-mp** provides MicroProfile compatibility, it is easy to update yourself to Helidon.

 For the above cases, Helidon provides two Maven archetypes for generating the project skeleton in seconds.
 Follow the [Getting Started](https://helidon.io/docs/latest/#/getting-started) section of the official docs, it is easy to create a Helidon project via these Maven archetypes.